 Ahead of National Apprenticeship Week 2021 (8-12 February 2021), Donna Gallagher said her work and placement mean she can learn new skills and do a job she loves.

 Donna decided to return to education to train to be a dental nurse in 2018.
 She said: “At 40 years old this was a daunting prospect but one of the best decisions I have ever made.
-The most rewarding thing about my apprenticeship is having not only the practice experience of learning, but knowing that academically I’m still able to sit and pass exams.”column 1
+The most rewarding thing about my apprenticeship is having not only the practice experience of learning, but knowing that academically I’m still able to sit and pass exams.”

 A celebration of apprentices

 This week, Bradford College has a calendar of activities to celebrate apprentices and employers who offer these opportunities.
 The events will also spread the word of the benefits that they can bring and include: